 On their 3-hour drive home from Baltimore to Richmond, Virginia, they were in complete shock.
 As the days passed, the emotions evolved from shock to overwhelming upset that turned into raging anger.
 That anger grew into full blown fight mode with the goal to fill the future they had left together, however long that may be, with memory making adventures, spending time with family, friends and LIVING life with ALS.

 All too often, we focus on what we “can’t” do in situations versus identifying what we “can” do!
-There’s no way to change Bobby’s diagnosis, but we CAN do our best to FIGHT back against what the disease is doing to him and make the most of every day.
+There was no way to change Bobby’s diagnosis, but they did their best to FIGHT back and make the most of every day.

-Bobby will tell you, “My LIFE doesn’t suck, my circumstances do!
-My LIFE is amazing, beautiful and full of love and support.
+Bobby’s mantra during his ALS battle: “My LIFE doesn’t suck, my circumstances do!
+My LIFE is amazing, beautiful, and full of love and support.
 I am blessed.”